A Brief Sanskrit Glossary

 Purva karma: Previous karma; karma from the past, in this life or other life or lives.

 Purva samskaras: Previous samskaras; that is, samskaras brought over from previous lives.

 Putraishana: Desire for progeny.

-Raga: Attachment/affinity for something, implying a desire for it.
+Raga: Blind love; attraction; attachment that binds the soul to the universe.
+Attachment/affinity for something, implying a desire for it.
 This can be emotional (instinctual) or intellectual.
 It may range from simple liking or preference to intense desire and attraction.
 Greed; passion.
 See Dwesha.

 Raga-bhakti: Supreme love, making one attached only to God.